Agleaso4/startup/README.md

 Original with all the inputs https://codepen.io/leesjensen/pen/dyVdNej

 HTML Media, super excited about the logo that I was able to make. https://codepen.io/agleaso4/pen/ExpMPKP

+I was able to continue to setup my startup, and the formatting that I want it to have.
+I have made different pages for different types of users, and they are connected correctly.
+I made sure that they all look uniform with one another.